na-na-hi/renget/archive/lcg_resources.md

 This is shamelessly copied from the [/akg/ Arknights Resources Sheet Rentry](https://rentry.org/akg_resources) because it is very well made.

 ## Contact
 Reply to the current OP with questions, critique or concerns.
 Preferably include the term "Rentry" in your post so I can ctrl+f at the end of every thread to find your post.
+Don't worry about me missing something, I read every thread.

 ## Changelog
-9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive - added link to uptie 3 character stories
+9/22-23/23: Created and then pulled an all-nighter to finish V.1.
+9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive - added link to Uptie 3 character stories
-9/25/23: Temporarily removed every MEGA link, I'm going to make local archives of every MEGA and re add them in a day or so 9/26/23: Added back MEGA links, decided to just do local webpage archives for the important things
+9/25/23: Temporarily removed every MEGA link, I'm going to make local archives of every MEGA and re-add them in a day or so.
+9/26/23: Added back MEGA links now that I've downloaded them all.
+I also decided to just do local webpage archives for the other important things.
+I think that updates to both Rentries will become much less frequent soon now that most of the kinks have been ironed out, I'll just have to focus on updating when new content drops or when someone spots an issue.